Introduction to TDD and BDD

 Design your tests - xDD

-The "DD" question.
+The "xDD" question.
 What is it all about?
-The reason it’s called ‘test-driven’ or ‘behaviour-driven’ or ‘acceptance test-driven’ is that you have to specify this behaviour before you do the implementation.
-There is no ‘we sort of do behaviour-driven’, ‘we sort of do test-driven’, ‘we write the tests in the same sprint’.
+The reason it’s called ‘Test-Driven’ or ‘Behaviour-Driven’ or ‘Acceptance Test-Driven’ is that you have to specify the behaviour before you do the implementation.
+There is no ‘we sort of do Behaviour-Driven’, ‘we sort of do Test-Driven’, ‘we write the tests in the same sprint’.
 You have to write them first.
 That’s what drives them, that’s how it becomes a design process.
 It’s the failing specification, it’s the fact that you see it fail, which is driving you to do the implementation.
-That’s what pushes the developer; that’s what the developer uses to think about what code to write.
+That’s what pushes the developer; that’s what the developer uses to write the code.

 The second D is for ‘design’ quite often.
 I know that it isn’t for ‘design’, it’s for ‘development’ but actually we’re designing code.
-When we write automation, we have to think about how is this going to be consumed, how are we going to invoke this method, how are we going to kick off this behaviour.
-By writing your code in response to your tests and listening to what that tells you, you get testability baked in, you get code that is testable, you understand what the contexts are.
+When we write automation, we have to think about how it's going to be consumed, how are we going to invoke this method, how are we going to kick off this behaviour.
+By writing your code in response to your tests and listening to what that tells you, you get testability baked in, you get code that is testable, code you understand.
 You get a vast number of benefits way beyond test coverage.

 It’s not about test coverage.

-Finally, the refactoring that you get from both BDD and TDD and having that good body of tests which really specifies how your system behaves is that you can now refactor until it feels good.
+Finally, the refactoring that you get from both BDD and TDD is that you can now refactor until it feels good.
 People go ‘well, it would be nice if we knew when we’d refactor them’.
 Software is not ‘put the specs in the top, crank a handle and the right solution comes out’.

-It’s a creative activity and as much as I’m sure you all hate being thought as creatives, you are creatives.
+It’s a creative activity and as much as I’m sure you hate being thought as a creative, you are a creative.
 You have to have a feeling about it.

-BDD, TDD, ATDD, specification by example – they’re all the same.
-They work from the outside in, they use examples to specify how the system should behave, those examples are expressed in a ubiquitous language that the whole team understands, including the non-technical members, and then, once you’ve automated it, you get verification, which means that you can tell when your documentation is up to date, it means that you can know when a regression has crept in, it means that you can see how much of the system has been implemented by the development team.
+BDD, TDD, ATDD, Specification by Example – they’re all the same.
+They work from the outside in, they use examples to specify how the system should behave, those examples are then expressed in a ubiquitous language that the whole team understands, including the non-technical members, and then, once you’ve automated it, you get verification, which means that you can tell when your documentation is up to date, it means that you know when a regression has crept in, it means you can see how much of the system has been implemented by the development team.